ETHSG-Fundle/.github/profile/README.md

 - A token-gated page where NPOs can communicate to their respective donors and boost engagement and transparency
 - Integrating attestations to NPO wallets for donor feedback and suggestions

+## How to Run Locally

+- install the project dependencies by running ```yarn
+- run ```yarn dev
+- open your browser in the indicated localhost port

 ## Deployed Contract Addresses

 **Goerli**